 Instructor in various Gun and Missile systems and Gun Detachment

 commander in Field Arty as well as Air Defense Arty.
-He participated in

 many Unit, Brigade and NATO Exercises.
 Normand has participated in

 Border security during the Montreal Olympic games, part of the team

 securing the Montreal Penitentiary institutions, and participated to

 after 15 years of service and for the next 22 years he was involved in